 • Outdoor playgrounds

-• Places of worship (cannot interact with anyone outside household or bubble)
+• Places of worship (when indoors you cannot interact with anyone outside your household or bubble)

-The full list of businesses allowed to remain open is available on the government website.
+The full list of businesses allowed to remain open or reopen under the roadmap out of lockdown is available on the government website.

 Activities allowed to continue